-Let the hair grow out to about a half-inch above the skin.
+Let the hair grow out to about a quarter-inch to a half-inch above the skin.
 If hairs are too short, the wax won’t adhere strongly enough to pull them out.
 Refrain from taking a shower or bath before the treatment.
 Soaking the hair will soften it, allowing it to break more easily and making waxing less effective.
 Do not apply lotion to the skin before your waxing session.

 What to expect